Google Cancels a Talk About Caste Bias, Showing Casteism’s Prevalence Overseas

 Casteism Still Thrives in Elite Schools in India.
 What Would Anti‑Caste Education Look Like?

-Ironically, Soundarajan’s talk was supposed to be a part of Google’s Diversity Equity Inclusivity (DEI) program for employee sensitization.
-Predictably, employees who were opposed to the talk claimed that there was no caste discrimination in the US, that Soundarajan was “Hindu-phobic,” and even that claiming casteism was “reverse discrimination against upper castes.”
+Ironically, Soundararajan’s talk was supposed to be a part of Google’s Diversity Equity Inclusivity (DEI) program for employee sensitization.
+Predictably, employees who were opposed to the talk claimed that there was no caste discrimination in the US, that Soundararajan was “Hindu-phobic,” and even that claiming casteism was “reverse discrimination against upper castes.”

 This isn’t the first time that attempts to address casteism overseas received fierce pushback from privileged-caste Hindus.
 Last year, Harvard became one of the first Ivy League universities to recognize caste-based discrimination and include caste as a ‘protected category’ — but not without much resistance.

 That many of these companies serve as the final stop in a pipeline of private schools to IITs to Silicon Valley ensures that they remain caste-exclusionary spaces.
 It starts early on: students are socialized into casteism in elite private schools through symbolism, overt discrimination, and pedagogy.
-They are then pitted against one another during competitive college admissions and espouse an anti-reservation rhetoric in the race to be admitted to premier institutes in the country.
+They are then pitted against one another during competitive college admissions and espouse an anti-reservation rhetoric in the race to be admitted to premier

+Iinstitutes in the country.
 IITs, in themselves caste-exclusionary spaces, are often the final stop before plush opportunities in the biggest companies abroad.
 Just as IITs open doors, therefore, they also let casteism pass through.

 As a result, people from caste-marginalized backgrounds find themselves entering “another mini-India arranged by clusters of Indian hierarchy,” as one Dalit alumnus of IIT Delhi told Bloomberg, about when they go abroad to pursue work and opportunities.

-“Despite us now being away from our homelands, the horror of caste has shaped us both,” Soundarajan wrote in a letter to Sundar Pichai — encapsulating how casteism isn’t merely a region-specific phenomenon but is embedded in the psyche itself.
+“Despite us now being away from our homelands, the horror of caste has shaped us both,” Soundararajan wrote in a letter to Sundar Pichai — encapsulating how casteism isn’t merely a region-specific phenomenon but is embedded in the psyche itself.
 Most significantly, casteism is a system of privilege closely guarded by the NRI elite — keeping it hidden to portray a narrative of castelessness and diversity is so important that any light thrown on the issue is, according to them, a risk to their lives.
 And indeed it is, in a way, because it threatens their position as gatekeepers of the mythical, supposedly democratic “American Dream.”